 A rectangular prism has a total area equal to the sum of all six faces, known as its surface area.
 To find the surface area, multiply the area of one cube face by its height and width, to get the surface area of the entire prism.
 Then, divide the area of the other faces by the total area of the prism.

 To find the area of a rectangular prism, you need to know the length of the short and long sides.
 In addition, the height of the prism should be known, as well.
 Moreover, the area of the base should be equal to the width of the short and long sides.
-This method can be applied to any kind of prism, from square to cylinders.
+This method can be applied to any kind of prism, from squares to cylinders.

 The formula to find the surface area of a rectangular prism is easy to use.
 In addition to the three known variables, you can also calculate the unknown variables.
 The formula also works well for the cube, which is a special case of a rectangular prism.
 The calculator includes units, but these don’t change the calculation, but only indicate the order of results.

 You can also calculate the surface area of a rectangular prism by comparing the surface area of its face areas.
-Surface area of a rectangular prism is the area of the six faces if you take all the bases into account.
+The surface area of a rectangular prism is the area of the six faces if you take all the bases into account.
 For example, the net area of a rectangular prism is 158 in2.